spryker/docker-sdk/docs/99-deploy.file.reference.v1.md

 * `groups: applications: endpoints: store:` defines the **Store** as context to process requests within.
 <a name="groups-applications-endpoints-services"></a>
 * `groups: applications: endpoints: services:` defines the **Store**-specific settings for services.
 Only `session:` is currently allowed here.
 See [Services](#services) to learn more.
-* `groups: applications: endpoints: cors-allow-origin:` defines CORS header.
-Allowed for `Glue` application only.
+* `groups: applications: endpoints: cors-allow-origin:` defines a CORS header.
+It is allowed for `glue` application only.
 Possible values are `single domain as string` or `*` to allow all domains.

 ### services: endpoints:
 Defines the list of **Endpoints** to access a **Service** for development or monitoring needs.
 The format of the key  is `domain[:port]`.
 The key must be project-wide unique.